ro fr en es pt ar zh hi de

-On January 22, 2010, in Leadership principles, by Neculai Fantanaru
+Leadership Principles by Neculai Fantanaru

 Don't ask from people more than you are asking from yourself.